mikaela0ng/readme/README.md

 Specifically, the group aims to do the following per tools:

-   ● Webapps
+- Webapps
-       ○Deployed in a Kubernetes cluster
+   - Deployed in a Kubernetes cluster
-       ○Properties that enable to simulate the following issues:
+   - Properties that enable to simulate the following issues:
-           ■ High HTTP 5xx errors
+      - High HTTP 5xx errors
-           ■ High HTTP 4xx errors
+      - High HTTP 4xx errors
-           ■ Exporters stopped working
+      - Exporters stopped working
-           ■ Splunkforwarder service or sidecar stopped working
+      - Splunkforwarder service or sidecar stopped working

-   ●Jenkins
+- Jenkins
-       ○ Set up a CI/CD pipeline that builds and deploys the app whenever code changes.
+   - Set up a CI/CD pipeline that builds and deploys the app whenever code changes.

-   ●Prometheus
+- Prometheus
-       ○ Metric gathering solution of webapp.
+   - Metric gathering solution of webapp.

 - Alerting using Alertmanager/Prometheus or Splunk
     - Create alerting rules based on the KPIs: